tomchadwin/tom.chadw.in/_posts/2019-10-30-qgis2webTheStorySoFar.md

 Thomas Gratier wrote an OpenLayers plugin from scratch to allow searching by layer attributes.
 Handling the diversity of possible search sources was a challenge, which he overcame effortlessly.

-Per Liedman write a Leaflet plugin from scratch to support multiple symbol layers.
+Per Liedman wrote a Leaflet plugin from scratch to support multiple symbol layers.
 He also helped a great deal in implementing Leaflet.VectorGrid to support vector tiles.

 Iván Sánchez Ortega has been a huge help also in Leaflet.VectorGrid and more generally in Leaflet and vector tile matters.